The-DevOps-Daily/devops-daily/ebook/en/content/031-the-cp-command.md

 ### Syntax:

+The general syntax for the cp command is as follows:

 ```
 cp [OPTION] SOURCE DESTINATION
 cp [OPTION] SOURCE DIRECTORY
 cp [OPTION] SOURCE-1 SOURCE-2 SOURCE-3 SOURCE-n DIRECTORY
 ```

-First and second syntax is used to copy Source file to Destination file or Directory.
+The first and second syntax is used to copy Source file to Destination file or Directory.
-Third syntax is used to copy multiple Sources(files) to Directory.
+The third syntax is used to copy multiple Sources(files) to Directory.

 #### Some useful options